BaselessCMS/configureight/README.md

 ## Overview

 The Configure 8 theme began under a different name as a starter theme, a boilerplate for developing themes for Bludit CMS.
-It still is is considered by its developer to be a starter theme however it now has many presentation options and the theme can be used for a simple yet attractive blog, or a small brochure site.
+Because it has a simple, familiar look it still is considered by its developer to be a starter theme, and that is why the repository is offered as a template.
+However, it now has many presentation options and the theme has evolved into much more than its humble blog beginnings.

 ## Configuration

 This theme requires its companion plugin to be installed in order to access theme options.
-Find this at [https://github.com/Bludiot/configureight-plugin](https://github.com/Bludiot/configureight-plugin).
+Find this at [https://github.com/BaselessCMS/configureight-plugin](https://github.com/BaselessCMS/configureight-plugin).

 ## Compatibility